About the Fund

 Over the years, the watershed’s rich resources have been unsustainably extracted and ultimately impaired.
 Wetlands have been filled, forests leveled, and industrial wastes have entered or been dumped into the waters.
 The Grays Harbor/Chehalis River Watershed Fund supports community-based organizations dedicated to protecting and restoring the watershed, and honoring the historical uses of the watershed while preserving fish and wildlife so that the Chehalis River Basin will be healthy and productive in perpetuity.
 Click here to read more about the Grays Harbor/Chehalis River Watershed Fund.

-This Fund is currently not accepting applications.
+Due to lack of funds we are accepting applications at this time.
 Please sign up here to receive notifications of future grant opportunities.

 Eligibility and Priorities